EMODnet/EMODnet-Biology-Benthos_numeric_abundance/README.md

 * **data** - the containers for data storage.
 Note that due to the size of the files, no actual data are stored in Github
 * **docs** - Rendered report of the Markdown document
 * **product** - containers for output product files- actually empty because of file size
 * **scripts** - Code used for the product.
-Only the code in the main directory is used.
-Old scripts refer to a 2018 previous version of this product.
-Single data set casts are scripts that were used to investigate single data files.
-Contentwise they have been merged in the new script to cast all datasets.
+As almost all code is contained in the Markdown file, this directory is almost empty.
+It only contains a slightly modified version of a routine in the Emodnet maps package, that was needed because of the small size of the raster cells in our maps.
+This version omits the border of the raster polygon and thus produces much clearer maps when the border is thick compared to the cell.

 ## Data series